ingro/Yodo/README.md

 ## Usage

-Of course you can customize most of Yodo's behaviour.
+Of course you can customize most of Yodo's behaviour!

 In addition to Controllers there are two other main pieces of Yodo that are Repositories and Transformers.
 By default Yodo will search for a custom `Repository` in `app/Repositories` folder, and for a custom `Transformer` in `app/Transformers` (in future both paths will be customizable), searching with the name of the controller's resource (for example if the class name is `PostController` it will search for `PostRepository` and `PostTransformer` respectively).

 You can always specify them with a custom path or name overriding protected `getRepositoryClass` or `getTransformerClass` methods in your controller.

 If you don't specify anything and Yodo can't find a suitable class, it will fall back to default `Repository` and `Trasformer`.
-In most cases you won't need to customize the Repository but this should happen more ofter for the Transformer, since the default one will just return the model as an array.
+In most cases you won't need to customize the Repositories but this will happen more ofter for the Transformers, since the default one will just return the model as an array.

 ### Repository